davideloba/daliMaster_rpi/examples/shellControl/README.md

-# serialControl.ino
+# shellControl.py

 Here there is a list of commands that you can send to your Raspberry Pi™ by shell in order to control daliMaster Hat.

 ## Getting started

 Launch *python3 shellControl.py* under *examples/shellControl* folder.
 Write your command and press return to send it.
+If you launch the program without arguments, it will show you all available options.
 Remember that you can send up to 4 arguments each time.
 The program will echo the received command and if it is correct it will be execute.

 ### Hello world
 ```
 daliMaster start..